 - Max Trip Size: 10 people

-We are looking for 10 volunteers to scout the woods as a group.
-Meet at the Champlin Ice Forum parking lot (12165 Ensign Ave N, Champlin, MN 55316 – NW corner where the paved trail leaves the lot) on the east side of Elm Creek at 9:30 a.m.
-We will be hiking off-trail on uneven terrain in areas usually off-limits to the public.
-We’ll look for the brightly-colored red berries of the vine from 9:30 a.m. until 12:30.
-Afterward, those who want to may socialize in nearby Anoka.
+We are shooting for 10 volunteers to scout the woods as a group.
+Meet at the Elm Creek Archery Range parking lot (13387 129th Ave N, Dayton, MN 55327) – at 9:00 a.m.
+The Elm Creek Archery Range is in the northern part of Elm Creek Park Reserve, off 129th Avenue, between Annapolis Lane and Pineview Lane.
+From 9:00-12:00, we will be snow-shoeing or hiking off-trail on uneven terrain in areas usually off-limits to the public, looking for the brightly-colored red berries of the vine.
+Bring money if you want to socialize afterward at a place nearby.

-Dress for the weather and the work (sturdy, warm boots or snowshoes – if there is still snow – with snow pants and layered clothing).
-Bring water/beverage and a snack, if desired.
-If you do not have snowshoes, check with the Gear Locker Directors.
-Alternatively, talk to Stacey as Three Rivers may be able to provide snowshoes.
-Must be 8 year of age or older to participate.
-Youths must be accompanied by an adult and have a completed permission form.
-General information and the youth permission form are available on the Three Rivers Parks’ Invasive Species Removal Events website: https://www.threeriversparks.org/page/invasive-species-removal.
+Dress for the weather and the work (comfortable, sturdy, warm boots or snowshoes with snow pants and layered clothing).
+Bring something to drink and a snack, if desired.
+Must be 8 or older to participate.
+Youths must be accompanied by an adult and must have a permission form filled out.
+General information and the youth permission form are available on the Three Rivers Parks’ Invasive Species Removal Events website:

 You can read more information about Oriental Bittersweet on the DNR’s web page: